 - I draw a warm bath and throw in 1 cup of Epsom salts.

-- I soak in the bath, wash off my makeup and the day’s skin care products with my Extremely Gentle Foaming Facial Cleanser and my Clarisonic Brush.
+- Extremely Gentle Foaming Facial Cleanser and my Clarisonic Brush.

 - I sip ¼ cup of my home brewed goat milk kefir for probiotic replenishment as my tummy rests for the night.

-- After my bath I apply my Natural Lotion or Natural Butter to my arms, hands and legs.
+- Natural Face and Body Lotion to my arms, hands and legs.

-- My nightly face treatment includes my Instantly Luminous Multi-Action Serum then Retinol Intensive Anti-Wrinkle Night Cream followed either by Glycolic Acid 15% Anti-Wrinkle Face Cream (if my skin is not too sensitive) or my Daily Face Cream enriched by boosting with a few drops of my Omega Enriched Face Oil.
+- Daily Face Cream enriched by boosting with a few drops of my Omega Enriched Face Oil.

 - I read something inspirational, right now Mary Oliver’s poems for about 10 minutes.